Pollution of Air and Water Class 8

 a) Pre- Sedimentation and Decantation (optional): This is the step where water is allowed to stand in a large settling basin.
 During this process, larger and heavier particles, including sand, silt, and other suspended solids, settle to the bottom of the basin due to gravity.
 This process helps remove larger impurities from the water.

 b) Coagulation: Coagulation is the first step in water treatment.
 In this process, chemicals known as coagulants, often aluminium sulfate (alum) or ferric chloride, are added to the water.
-These coagulants neutralize the negative charges on suspended particles and colloids, causing them to come together and form larger particles called flocs.
+These coagulants neutralise the negative charges on suspended particles and colloids, causing them to come together and form larger particles called flocs.
 Coagulation prepares the water for subsequent processes by aiding in the removal of particles that are too small to settle on their own.

 c) Flocculation: After coagulation, the water enters the flocculation stage.
 During flocculation, gentle mixing or agitation is applied to the water to encourage the formation of larger and heavier flocs.
 The flocs continue to grow in size as they collide and attach to each other.
 Flocculation enhances the ability of suspended particles to settle during sedimentation.